 Native to eastern South America, the Hyacinth Macaw is one of the largest parrots in the world.
 They make great pets in general but are certainly not suitable for novice owners because they have complex care needs.
 They are notoriously loud and known to be fairly nippy at times, and they need plenty of regular interaction to stay happy and healthy.
-They are also difficult to find as pets because trading in wild-caught specimens is illegal, and they are notoriously difficult to breed in captivity.
+They are also difficult to find as pets because trading in wild-caught specimens is illegal, and they are notoriously difficult to breed under human care.

 5. Moluccan (Umbrella) Cockatoo

 |Scientific name:||Cacatua alba|

 The Moluccan Cockatoo, also known as the Umbrella Cockatoo, is native to the rainforests of Indonesia and is the largest of the White Cockatoo species.
 They are highly affectionate birds and are known to cuddle closely with their owners and need a ton of daily interaction and attention.
 They are easily distinguished from other Cockatoos by their large white crest that fans out like an umbrella when they are excited or agitated.

 One of the largest pet bird species, the Red and Green Macaw is commonly found in the forests of central South America.
 They have vibrant red feathers with green and turquoise wings and a large, intimidating beak.
 They are gentle birds, however, known to be one of the most docile of the Macaws, and they are rarely aggressive and rarely bite their owners.
 They are also quieter than many other parrots, although they are certainly capable of making a great deal of noise if they choose to.

 |Scientific name:||Ara macao|